-Hepatitis B Vaccination for work or study purposes
+Hepatitis B vaccination for work or study purposes

 Patients should seek advice from their employer.
-Students requesting Hepatitis B immunisation for occupational purposes are advised to contact the occupational Health Department at the University where provision for any immunisation will be made.
+Students requesting Hepatitis B immunisation for occupational purposes are advised to contact the occupational Health Department at the University or College where provision for any immunisation will be made.

 GPs do not provide an occupational health service as part of their NHS responsibility.